How can I troubleshoot an AppStream 2.0 image builder that is stuck in Pending status?

 AppStream 2.0 doesn't support renaming or deleting the local administrator account.
 If you rename or delete this account, the image creation fails.

-If the local administrator account isn't updated by GPO, launch a new image builder from a recent custom image.
+If the local administrator account isn't updated by GPO, then launch a new image builder from a recent custom image.
 Or, use one of the Amazon-provided base images.

 Notification codes (Domain-joined image builders)